WHAT WE DO

 The Conservancy’s Public Access Program provides access opportunities for visitors from nascent birders to seasoned naturalists.
 There is something for everyone on Tejon – let the Conservancy assist with developing an outing that meets your needs.

-The Conservancy’s Education Program focuses on providing field experiences to high-school and college faculty, and their students.
-A variety of programs, from Conservancy-developed and -led field trips, to customized projects developed and run by faculty, are supported by Conservancy staff.
+The Conservancy’s Education Program provides field experiences to high-school and college faculty, and their students.
+A variety of programs, from Conservancy-developed and led field trips, to customized projects developed and run by faculty and supported by Conservancy staff.
+We also offer a Remote Learning program based on John Muir Laws’ nature journaling curriculum and NGSS Cross-Cutting Concepts.
 The Conservancy is passionate about teaching students the importance of being stewards of the natural world.

 Be part of something big!
 With 240,000 acres under its care, the Tejon Ranch Conservancy helps oversee management of one of the largest, and perhaps most historic, working cattle ranches in California.
 But we are more than just acres: we are research, education and exploration – we are science and stewardship – and we are discovery.